 Medical malpractice occurs when a healthcare provider fails to comply with the standard of care required in their profession.
 Every year, thousands of people suffer injury or death due to medical errors.
-If you or a loved one has suffered an injury due to medical negligence in Fairfax, speak to an experienced medical malpractice lawyer at Koonz McKenney Johnson & DePaolis LLP.
-We offer free consultations and will review your case, call (703) 997-2371 today.
+If you or a loved one has suffered an injury due to medical negligence in Northern Virginia, speak to an experienced medical malpractice lawyer at Koonz McKenney Johnson & DePaolis LLP.
+We offer free consultations and will review your case.

-Why Pick Our Firm For Fairfax Medical Malpractice Claims
+Why Pick Our Firm For Northern Virginia Medical Malpractice Claims

 - We have over 38 years of experience handling medical malpractice cases, giving us the ability to support and guide you throughout this difficult legal process.